 Salt – alas – ἅλας (Greek) – transliteration: hals

-In biblical times, the salt was highly valued.
+In biblical times, salt was highly valued.
 In fact, Roman soldiers received their wages in salt, and Mosaic Law commanded that all grain offerings presented to God by the Israelites be salted.

 When Jesus said to his disciples that they were to be “the salt of the earth”, this was something they understood.
 Even though salt is no longer a valuable commodity, this command from Jesus is still as relevant today as it was when He first spoke it.

 What are the characteristics of salt that led Jesus to use it in this context?

 Biblical scholars don’t agree on the meaning of “salt” in Matthew 5:13.
 Some believe that the whiteness of the salt represents the purity of the righteous believer.
 Others believe that the flavoring properties of salt represent that Christians are to add flavor to the world.
 Yet, others are of the opinion that Christians are to “sting” the world with rebuke and judgment, in the same way, that pouring salt on an open wound would sting.
 And, still, other theologians believe that as salt, we are to create a thirst for God’s Word and Christ.

 Without refrigeration, (which we know was not yet invented when Jesus walked the earth), fish that was caught would quickly spoil and rot unless it was packed in salt.
 However, once salted, the fish could be safely stored and then eaten, when needed.

 The spiritual health and strength of the believer is to thwart the corruption and sin in our world.
 Christians, as salt, are to work to stop sin’s power to destroy lives.
-This, will, in turn, create opportunity for the gospel to be shared with others.
+This, will, in turn, create an opportunity for the gospel to be shared with others.

 Christians are to be like salt and have a positive impact on their neighborhoods and society.